-The following DB2 options are saved in the structure and are used to generate the dynamic SQL query statement, apply further mapping to DB2 column data and also set default values for SDE DB2 table edit.
-These options are invoked if the structure is applied on edit or browse via the USING STRUCTNAME parameter.
+The following DB2 options are saved in the structure and are used to generate the dynamic SQL query statement, apply further mapping to DB2 column data and also set default values for SDE DB2 table processing.
+These options are invoked if the structure is used to process the DB2 table.
+For example, via the EDIT or BROWSE command USING STRUCTNAME parameter.